Chart Color Schemes

 An assessment of population growth drivers in Orchard Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Orchard Hills is around 1,944 as of Feb 2026.
-This reflects an increase of 146 people since the 2021 Census, which reported a population of 1,798 people.
-The change is inferred from the resident population of 1,849 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 118 validated new addresses since the Census date.
-This level of population equates to a density ratio of 45 persons per square kilometer.
-Orchard Hills's growth rate of 8.1% since the 2021 census exceeded both the SA4 region (6.5%) and the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth contributing approximately 40.0% of overall population gains during recent periods.
+The estimated population of the suburb of Orchard Hills is around 1,944 as of February 2026.
+This figure reflects an increase of 146 people since the 2021 Census, which reported a population of 1,798.
+The change was inferred from the resident population of 1,849 estimated by AreaSearch in June 2024 following examination of the latest ERP data release by the ABS and an additional 118 validated new addresses since the Census date.
+This level of population results in a density ratio of 45 persons per square kilometer.
+Orchard Hills's growth rate of 8.1% since the 2021 census exceeded both the SA4 region (6.5%) and the state, making it a growth leader in the area.
+Natural growth contributed approximately 40.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period with the suburb expected to grow by 2,673 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 139.0% in total over the 17 years.
+According to aggregated SA2-level projections, the suburb of Orchard Hills is predicted to experience exceptional growth over the period, with an expected increase of 2,523 persons to 2041, reflecting a gain of 124.9% in total over the 17 years.

 Frequently Asked Questions - Population